Complimentary Initial Case Evaluation: (714) 795-3862 | Serving Clients Throughout California Since 1996

 By · March 2026 · California Family Law

-How to Protect Your Assets in a California Divorce — Legal Strategies That Work
+Protecting Marital Assets During a California Divorce — Legal Strategies

 When a California divorce begins, both spouses naturally want to protect what they have built.
 But "protecting assets" in divorce means very different things depending on whether the goal is legitimate — preserving separate property, ensuring accurate accounting of the marital estate, minimizing tax liability — or improper — hiding community property, transferring assets to avoid division, or mischaracterizing what you own.
 This guide addresses the legal strategies that genuinely protect your financial interests, and clearly identifies what crosses the line into sanctionable conduct.